Theory: Initial Conditions

 \[\begin{equation} \mathcal{P}^{\rm{ADK}}_{\pp}(\ts) = c_{n^*} \frac{\sum_{l,m,m'} C_{lm} D_{m'm}^l(\phi,\theta,\chi) Y_{lm'}(\hat{\kk}(\ts))}{\left[ (\kt^2+\kappa^2)F^2 \right]^{(n^*+1)/4}}. \end{equation}\]

-We also note that after applying an additional Coulomb-correction factor [Eq.
-(36)], the ionization rate aligns with the original MO-ADK theory [Tong_2002] in the adiabatic and small-$\kt$ limit.
+Furthermore, it should be noted that upon introducing an additional Coulomb-correction factor [Eq.
+(36)], the ionization rate conforms to the original MO-ADK theory [Tong_2002] within the adiabatic and small-$\kt$ limits.

 Weak-Field Asymptotic Theory (WFAT)

 The Weak-Field Asymptotic Theory (WFAT) generalizes the tunneling ionization from isotropic atomic potentials to arbitrary molecular potentials [tolstikhin_2011] [madsen_2013] [madsen_2017] [dnestryan_2018].
-Compared with the MO-ADK theory, the WFAT naturally accounts for the influence of the permanent dipole moment of the molecule, and could, in its integral representation, calculate the structure factors (a similar concept to the asymptotic coefficients $C_{lm}$ in Eq.
-(38)) based on the wavefunction close to the core, rather than using the wavefunction in the asymptotic region, allowing for enhanced accuracy in numerical simulations.
+Compared with the MO-ADK theory, the WFAT naturally accounts for the influence of the permanent dipole moment of the molecule, and can, in its integral representation, calculate the structure factors [a similar concept to the asymptotic coefficients $C_{lm}$ in Eq.
+(38)] based on the wavefunction close to the core, rather than using the wavefunction in the asymptotic region, allowing for enhanced accuracy in numerical simulations.

 The formulation of the WFAT is based on the expansion in the parabolic coordinates.
 The total ionization rate $w$, is split into different parabolic channels: